 Best Light Roast Espresso Beans

-The second-best light roast espresso bean is White Knight Light Roast, is an arabica blend of single origin beans with bold flavors with hints of cocoa and bing cherry.
+The second-best light roast espresso bean is White Knight Light Roast, an arabica blend of single origin beans with bold flavors with hints of cocoa and bing cherry.
 This blend stands out due to their excellent packaging which is designed to ensure their product stays fresh.
+The best light roast espresso bean, my own particular favorite is Tanzania Peaberry Mount Kilimanjaro Whole Bean.
+This light roast is grown on a volcano, which is always a winner for me.
+The mineral rich volcanic ash brings out the best flavors in a coffee.

 The best light roast espresso bean, my own particular favorite is Tanzania Peaberry Mount Kilimanjaro Whole Bean.
 This light roast is grown on a volcano, which is always a winner for me.
 There is something with the mineral rich volcanic ash brings out the best flavors in a coffee.